Michael Owen: 2002 World Cup

 In April 2002, he was named as England's captain for a friendly match against Paraguay in place of the injured regular captain David Beckham.
-Owen was the youngest England captain since Bobby Moore in 1963, and in the following few seasons regularly deputised for Beckham as Eriksson's vice-captain.
+Owen was the youngest England captain since Bobby Moore in 1963, and in the following few seasons, he regularly deputised for Beckham as Eriksson's vice-captain.

 At the 2002 World Cup finals, Owen failed to score during the group stage.
 However, he was fouled for England's match winning penalty kick in the 1–0 win over Argentina.
 Owen scored in England's second round match against Denmark and then gave England an early lead in the 2–1 quarter-final defeat against Brazil.

 Euro 2004

 Owen scored five times in qualification for Euro 2004.

 At the tournament proper, Owen again failed to score during the group stage.
 He then scored in the third minute of the quarter-final with Portugal, becoming the first England player to score in four consecutive major tournaments.
 England went on to lose on penalties after a 2–2 draw.